padok/jarvis-docs/_posts/2021-10-30-gettingstarted.md

 ## Exploring the Provided Example Trainingset
 Let's start by playing around with our provided example so you can familiarize with our software and get a better feel for the task and the workflow.<br>
 The example data we're working with in this tutorial are recordings of one of our monkeys - his name is Ralph - performing a simple grasping task in our 12 camera setup.
-Your task is to track his hand while he is enjoying a variety of fruits we hand him.
-We'll split the task into four steps:
+Your task is to track his hand while he is enjoying a variety of fruits we hand him. we will split the task into four steps:

 1. <span style="color:#63a31f"><b>Installing</b></span> our [Pytorch Toolbox](https://www.lensation.de/calculator.html) and downloading the example recordings.
 2. <span style="color:#63a31f"><b>Visualizing</b></span> the provided annotations, both in 2D and 3D.